The Measurement View is the default when starting ColorMeter.

 operation, or setting reference values).
 Note that not all readout

-types are settable, since things like color temperature don't
+types are settable, since things like CRI don't contain enough

-contain enough information to completely define a color value, and
+information to completely define a color value, and an error dialog

 Long press a Readout to